eslamfayad/terasic-de10-nano-kit/code-samples/accelerometer/readme.md

 Keep in mind that the current setup will refresh the data approximately 10 times a second.
 Feel free to try different values to show more or less data.

-## Observe the Types of Forces Acting on the Board
+## Step 7: Observe the Types of Forces Acting on the Board

 [//]: # (Tudor to add board + axes overlay -- give Tudor spcm graphics folder URL)
 [//]: # (Do we/can we calibrate this thing?)